grafana/tempo/docs/tempo/website/getting-started/traces.md

 ## Example of traces

-A user on your website enters their email address into a form to sign up for your mailing list.
+Firstly, a user on your website enters their email address into a form to sign up for your mailing list.
 They click **Enter**.
 This initial transaction has a trace ID that is subsequently associated with every interaction in the chain of processes within a system.

-The user's email address is data that flows through your system.
+Next, the user's email address is data that flows through your system.
 In a cloud computing world, it is possible that clicking that one button causes data to touch multiple nodes across your cluster of microservices.

-The email address may be sent to a verification algorithm sitting in a microservice that exists solely for that purpose.
+As a result, the email address might be sent to a verification algorithm sitting in a microservice that exists solely for that purpose.
 If it passes the check, the information is stored in a database.

 Along the way, an anonymization node strips personally identifying data from the address and sends metadata collected to a marketing qualifying algorithm to determine whether the request was sent from a targeted part of the internet.